Quickstart

 Open in VS Code

-Verify the Environment
+Verify the environment

 weikio agents ls

-You should see the Integration Agent running:
+You should see the Integration Agent listed in the output:

 Verify Weik.io is running